dinochecker

 Etymology

-Cetiosauridae is derived from the Greek "cetaceous" (Owen's derived form of "keteios" which means "whale-like"), "sauros" (lizard), and the Latin "-idae" (denoting a family).
+Cetiosauridae is derived from the Greek "cetaceous" (Owen's derived form of "keteios" which means "whale-like") and "sauros" (lizard), and the Latin "-idae" (denoting a family).

 Relationships